DrewDeMo/PlateDrop/content/pages/affiliate-disclosure.md

 ## Changes to This Disclosure

-We may update this disclosure as we add or remove affiliate partnerships.
+We may update this disclosure as we add or remove retailer partnerships.
 Check this page periodically for updates.

 ---